 You visit the museum at your own risk.

-Stiletto heels and walkingsticks with a sharp point are not permitted due to possible damage to the original seventeenth-century floors.
+Stiletto heels, walkingsticks with a sharp point and umbrellas are not permitted due to possible damage to the original 17th century floors and objects in the museum.

 Artworks may not be touched.